Undergraduate Courses 2018/19

 This course explores a major branch of Buddhism from its origins in 5th century BCE North India to its present-day manifestations in South and South-east Asia.

 This course will explore the influence of contemporary religious and ethical debates on literature of the twentieth and twenty-first centuries.
-It will consider the differences between Scottish, English and American fiction in religious and theological terms.
-Writers from Christian, Jewish, and atheist perspectives will be contrasted.
+It will consider the differences between texts exploring different religions and none across the field of literatures in English.

 REST10052 New Spiritualities: from New Age to Holistic (Semester 2)